-- 1. Mount the control cabinet to a sturdy wall in a clean, dry area, which is not readily accessible to the general public, using fasteners or anchors (not supplied) with the four cabinet mounting holes. - Remove cabinet door, then remove the lock knockout from the door.
-Insert the key into the lock.
+- 1. Mount the control cabinet to a sturdy wall in a clean, dry area, which is not readily accessible to the general public, using fasteners or anchors (not supplied) with the four cabinet mounting holes. - 2.
+Remove cabinet door, then remove the lock knockout from the door.
+Insert the key into the lock. - 3.
+Position the lock in the hole, making certain that the latch will make contact with the latch bracket when the door is closed.
+When correctly positioned, push the lock until it is held securely by its snap tabs.